dimsumlabs/dsl-wall/README.md

-*dsl-wall* is a IRC client setup which auto starts on a Raspberry Pi Zero.
+*dsl-wall* is an IRC client setup which auto starts on a Raspberry Pi Zero.
 On certain user actions, hooks are executed which trigger devices in the space.